Skip Navigation

 INPART Fungi samples

-We are very fortunate to have four research centers housed in the Department of Chemistry and Biochemistry at the University of Oklahoma.
-These centers bring together teams of researchers from our department, from other departments on campus and even from other institutions to address important issues.
-For more information on each of these centers please follow the provided links.
+We are fortunate to have four research centers housed in the Department of Chemistry and Biochemistry at the University of Oklahoma.
+These centers bring together teams of researchers from our department, other departments on campus, and even other institutions to address important issues.
+For more information on these centers, please follow the provided links.

 Center for Antibiotic Discovery and Resistance